opensearch-project/documentation-website/_integrations/index.md

 OpenSearch supports a range of use cases for different user types, such as the following:
 - Search-related domain use cases, for example, e-commerce products search
-- Observability monitoring and provisioning - Trace or Metrics analytics
+- Observability monitoring and provisioning, such as trace or metrics analytics
 - Security Monitoring and Threats Analysis

 All these use cases are accompanied by a very strong and matured community that has contributed many resources and Knowledge to these domain.
 The **Integration framework** is strongly aligned with these schemas and allows out of the box data mapping that corresponds to these domains.